Abass Bundu

-Abass Chernor Bundu (born 1948 in Gbinti, Port Loko District) is a Sierra Leonean politician, diplomat, and the current Speaker of the Sierra Leone House of Parliament, in office since 25 April 2018.
+Abass Chernor Bundu (born 1948 in Gbinti, Port Loko District) is a Sierra Leonean politician, diplomat, and the former Speaker of the Sierra Leone House of Parliament, in office from 25 April 2018 to 2 May 2024.
 Bundu was elected speaker by receiving 70 votes in Parliament.
 The main opposition the All People's Congress, which won the most seats in Parliament, boycotted the election process in protest and did not nominate a candidate for speaker.
 Bundu is a veteran politician, and a very close ally and personal friend of Sierra Leone's president Julius Maada Bio.